One day in Lucca: practical tips and recommendations on what to see in this beautiful town in Northern Tuscany

 Some worth knowing about are:

-Ice skating rink in Piazza Grande, a wonderful Christmas event for all ages
+Ice skating rink in Piazza Napoleone, a wonderful winter event for all ages

 Lucca summer music festival, when the town who gave birth to composed Puccini hosts wonderful music performances day and night

-Lucca comics, always coming to the city in the month of October / November
+Lucca Comics & Games, a fantastic festival taking place in Lucca in the month of October / November

 We visited Lucca with our two young kids and they adored it.

-Lucca is super family friendly and very easy to negotiate even with little ones.
+Lucca is super family-friendly and very easy to negotiate even with little ones.
+It is one of the best day trips from Florence, especially if you have toddlers.

 The town center is flat and mostly closed to traffic (not entirely, always be vigilant) and they enjoyed many of the things Lucca has to offer.